zhenhua-wang/emacs-cpu-temperature/README.md

   (cpu-temperature-mode 1))
 ```

+# Update
+## 2024-05-19 Add support for HWMON
+Reading temperature from HWMON is supported and the default temperature to monitor is `Composite`, which can be customized.

 # Usage
 To show it on mode-line or tab-bar, you can simple append the variable `cpu-temperature-string` to `global-mode-string`.
 ```elisp